farskid/web.dev/src/site/content/en/reliable/http-cache/index.md

 [`ETag`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag), and
 [`Last-Modified`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Last-Modified)
 headers all factor into effective caching behavior.

+From a performance optimization perspective, the best request is a request that doesn't need to communicate with the server: a local copy of the response allows you to eliminate all network latency and avoid data charges for the data transfer.
+To achieve this, the HTTP specification allows the server to return Cache-Control directives that control how, and for how long, the browser and other intermediate caches can cache the individual response.

+TODO Self-Assessment for item 9

 Some web servers have built-in support for setting those headers by default, while others leave the headers out entirely unless you explicitly configure